Page not found

 In line with its Strategic Plan 2018-2021 and HIV, Health and Development Strategy 2016-2021, UNDP’s work on NCDs contributes to its broader commitment to eradicate poverty, reduce inequalities, strengthen effective and inclusive governance, and build resilient and sustainable systems for health.
 UNDP, in cooperation with WHO, the Secretariat of the WHO FCTC and other partners, supports governments in all regions to implement or strengthen whole-of-government NCD responses.

-- UNDP has strong core competencies across areas critical to NCDs, including access to affordable basic services, poverty and inequality reduction, environment and energy, governance and peacebuilding, sustainable financing, gender, and south-south and triangular cooperation.
+- UNDP has strong core competencies across areas critical to NCDs, including access to affordable basic services, poverty and inequity reduction, environment and energy, governance and peacebuilding, sustainable financing, gender, and South-South and triangular cooperation

 UNDP and WHO have developed a joint programme on Activating National Responses to NCDs.
 With the Framework Convention Secretariat and WHO, UNDP is supporting the FCTC 2030 project, which aims to strengthen WHO FCTC implementation to achieve the SDGs.